 However, Michael is not too keen with the idea of a life in the cloth and Saint Basil’s doesn’t really do much to inspire him.
-There are some very strict rules to follow and the Brothers take enforcing them very seriously at their beloved school.
-Yet that doesn’t stop a ragtag bunch of students with trying to get away with as much ‘boys will be boys’ antics as possible.
+There are some very strict rules to follow and the Brothers who are in charge take enforcing those rules very seriously at their beloved school.
+Yet, that doesn’t stop a ragtag bunch of students with trying to get away with as much ‘boys will be boys’ antics as possible.

 Heaven Help Us (also known as Catholic Boys) is one of those 1980s teen movies that has kind of fallen in the cracks of time.
 It doesn’t seem to be very well known and I rarely see it mentioned on lists of teen comedies from the decade.

-Like Porky’s and Mischief, the film is another one of those sub-genre entries in the 80s teen/sex comedies of being a period film.
+Like Porky’s and Mischief, Heaven Help Us is another one of those sub-genre entries in the 80s teen/sex comedies of being a period film.
 It’s set in the past, long before big hair, tight shiny clothes and Devo became staples of adolescence.
 So it doesn’t have all those definitive stamps that mark most of the movies in the genre from the 1980s.